yast/yast-rake/README.md

 (file `lib/tasks/spell.dict` in this repository) and supports repository specific dictionary (`spell.dict` file in the repository root directory).

-Note: The installed aspell English dictionary may differ in different products (esp. the Ubuntu dictionary used at Travis - a local check may pass, but it may later fail at Travis, be prepared for this...)
+**Note:** The installed aspell English dictionary may differ in different products (esp. the Ubuntu dictionary used at Travis - a local check may pass, but it may later fail at Travis, be prepared for this...)

-Note: You need to explicitly install `aspell-devel`, `aspell-en`, `ruby-devel` packages and the `raspell` Ruby gem.
+**Note:** You need to explicitly install `aspell-devel`, `aspell-en`, `ruby-devel` packages and the `raspell` Ruby gem.
 (The reason is to decrease the dependencies for the packages which do not use this task.)

+These commands should work:
+    sudo zypper in aspell-devel aspell-en ruby-devel
+    sudo gem install raspell

 # Contributing